-The Lean Six Sigma methodology is the amalgamation of two improvement methodologies: firstly ‘Lean’ which targets the elimination of waste in production and service-based processes and ‘Six Sigma defects by reducing variation in in a particular business processes.
+The Lean Six Sigma methodology is the amalgamation of two improvement methodologies.
+Firstly ‘Lean’ which targets the elimination of waste in production and service-based processes.
+Secondly, ‘Six Sigma’ defects by reducing variation in in a particular business processes.

-Efforts to make process improvements are considered Lean Six Sigma projects and are typically managed using a five-step problem-solving methodology known as DMAIC (Dee-May-Ic) or DMADV.
+People typically consider Lean Six Sigma projects as efforts to make process improvements.
+These projects usually follow a five-step problem-solving methodology known as DMAIC (Dee-May-Ic) or DMADV.

 DMAIC / DMADV

-DMAIC / DMADV are both structured, customer-focused, data-driven cyclical approaches to problem-solving.
+DMAIC and DMADV represent structured, customer-focused, data-driven cyclic approaches to problem-solving.
 The acronyms stand for:

 - Define / Define